Artist Retreat in St Ives

 This also might be the right time to ask questions about what kind of artist you want to be and where your work needs to go next.
 You should leave this focused time with increased motivation, confidence and clarity.

-Each retreat week will be taught by two of our regular Artist Retreat Week tutors whose specialism is helping artists develop their personal practice.
+Each retreat will be taught by two of our regular Artist Retreat tutors whose specialism is helping artists develop their personal practice.
+Please bring with you a portfolio of current work to discuss.
+This can be sketchbooks, video format or digital images.

 Mixed Media – Materials included